Scotty McCreery Honors Fallen Vietnam Soldier With Memorial Day Performance Of “The Dash”

 The Family Watched Scotty Sing At The Memorial Day Concert

-SFC Walton was killed during the Vietnam War, but his remains couldn’t be located for decades.
+SFC Walton lost his life during the Vietnam War, but his remains couldn’t be located for decades.
 Finally, after 36 years, SFC Walton’s remains returned home so he could be laid to rest.

-SFC Walton’s widow and children were in the audience while McCreery sang.
-You could tell that they were moved by his performance, and many other audience members also had tears in their eyes.
+SFC Walton’s widow and children watched in the audience while McCreery sang.
+You could tell that his performance moved them, and many other audience members had tears in their eyes.

-It says something about McCreery when he is able to connect to such an emotional song and, in turn, help others connect to it as well.
+It says something about McCreery that he can connect to such an emotional song and, in turn, help others connect to it too.
 Tune in below to watch his outstanding Memorial Day tribute with “The Dash.”

 Grab some tissues before you hit play on this one, because you’ll need them.